 If you have images of the missing sections or have additional information to add, please contact me through the comments section so they can be added to this publicly available resource.

 Wyrley and Essington Canal area

 The above photos have been assembled from various sources, including those freely found on the internet.
-My thanks go to the many photographers alive and dead who have contributed to this collection and in so doing, are keeping the memory of these lost canals alive.
-These images are reproduced for ease of research are are not necessarily the property of this blog, and as such should not be used for commercial gain without the explicit permission of the owner (whoever that may be).
+My thanks go to the many photographers alive and dead who have contributed to this collection and in so doing, are keeping the memory of these canals alive.
+These images are reproduced for ease of research are are not necessarily the property of this blog and some may still be subject to copyright, and as such they should not be used for commercial gain without the explicit permission of the owner (whoever that may be).